Proficient Graph Neural Network Design by Accumulating Knowledge on Large Language Models

 \section{Conclusion}

-We present DesiGNN, a knowledge-centered framework that demonstrates deep expertise for \textit{proficiently} designing data-aware GNNs and eliminates the \textit{external} noise by systematically converting accumulated model design experiences into fine-grained meta-knowledge well fitted to meta-learning with LLMs.
+We present DesiGNN, a knowledge-centered framework that demonstrates deep expertise in \textit{proficiently} designing data-aware GNNs and eliminates \textit{external} noise by systematically converting accumulated model design experience into fine-grained meta-knowledge well suited to meta-learning with LLMs.
 Leveraging a performance-oriented task similarity grounded in empirically validated graph properties and adaptive knowledge elicitation via LLMs, DesiGNN bridges the gap between literature insights and practical, data-specific model deployment.
-DesiGNN integrates graph understanding, effective knowledge retrieval, and strategic model suggestion and refinement following a Bayesian perspective, enabling tailored GNN designs for diverse graphs in one shot or a few attempts.
-Extensive experiments demonstrate that DesiGNN expedites the design process by not only delivering top-tier GNN designs within seconds but also achieving superior performance with minimal costs.
+DesiGNN integrates graph understanding, effective knowledge retrieval, and strategic model suggestion and refinement under a Bayesian perspective, enabling tailored GNN designs for diverse graphs in a single shot or with a few attempts.
+Extensive experiments demonstrate that DesiGNN expedites the design process by delivering top-tier GNN designs within seconds and achieving superior performance at minimal cost.